zuozhenggh/learning-library/analytics-library/oas-workshop/augmented-analytics-for-hr/augmented-analytics-for-hr.md

 Save your analysis.

-## Step 2: Leveraging Machine Learning to Predict Attrition
+## STEP 2: Leveraging Machine Learning to Predict Attrition

 This exercise will explore how self-service machine learning enables predictive analytics.